jenssc/S-125-Product-Specification-Development/README.md

 # S-125-Product-Specification-Development
 S-125 Product Specification Development Collaboration space for IHO Nautical Information Provision Working Group for the development of S-125 PS.

+## 2025-09-11 Updated version of S-125 1.0.0 Release Candidate uploaded

+The update contains fixes to the previous version.

 ## 2025-09-02 Update of the S-125 1.0.0 Release Candidate version, to reflect changes in S-201

 The update reflects changes made by IALA ARM to the S-201 data model during the approval process.